thdotnet/azure-docs.pt-br/articles/site-recovery/vmware-physical-secondary-disaster-recovery.md

 #### <a name="manual-upgrade-for-php-and-mysql-on-csps-and-rx"></a>Atualização manual do PHP e do MySQL no CS, no PS e no RX
 A plataforma de script PHP deve ser atualizada para a versão 7.2.10 no Servidor de Configuração, no Servidor de Processo e no Servidor RX.
 O sistema de gerenciamento de banco de dados MySQL deve ser atualizado para a versão 5.7.23 no Servidor de Configuração, no Servidor de Processo e no Servidor RX.
-Siga as etapas manuais fornecidas na [guia de instalação rápida](https://aka.ms/asr-scout-quick-install-guide) atualizar versões do PHP e MySQL.
+Siga as etapas manuais fornecidas no guia de [instalação rápida](https://aka.ms/asr-scout-quick-install-guide) para atualizar as versões do PHP e do MySQL.

 ### <a name="site-recovery-scout-801-update-6"></a>Site Recovery Scout 8.0.1 Atualização 6
 Atualizado: 12 de outubro de 2017